aclark4life/pelican-blog/content/dc-python-jobs.rst

 The #1 function of the board (and biggest consumer of my time spent answering emails) is to serve employers seeking Python programmers.
 "Employers" *can* and often *does* include professional recruiters.

-I've always found it awkward to explain the procedure, but have managed to last several years without documenting it.
+I've always found it awkward to explain the procedure, but have gone several years without documenting it.
 No more!

 Instructions
 ------------